trychlos/pwix-accounts-tools/README.md

 The function returns a Promise which will eventually resolve to a `true`|`false` boolean value.

-If a user document is provided, then we search for the email address verification flag in this document.
+If a user document is provided, then we search for the email address and its verification flag in this document.
 Else we search for the email address in the `Meteor.users` collection.

 #### `AccountsTools.opts()`